PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 	9|1|62.0316
 	AVG|1.5|61.8629

+You might have noticed the hike of average pending time.
+The reason behind this is the mechanism of gradually deployment of tasks to minimize the impact to online services.

 ## Conclusions

 ### Resource utilization

-TBD
+As shown in Case 2 in a general purpose cluster, the CPU utilization increased by 34.8% on average; During off-peak time, the CPU utilization even surged by 77.8%.
+Clearly, the compute resource reservoir in cluster prepared for rainy day is no longer necessary, because now your machine learning tasks are running in the very reservoir.
+When situation is getting tough, machine learning tasks will size itself down without fault and give resources back automatically.

 ### Average Pending time

-TBD

-### Average execution time

-TBD
+As showing in case 1 in a special purpose cluster, the average pending time reduced by XX% on average.
+Which means researchers are able to verify their algorithms XX% earlier than competitors.

 ### Improved the service quality with general purpose cluster

-As shown in test case two, PaddlePaddle yields resource to more important online services when the load is getting intensive.
+As shown in test case 2, PaddlePaddle yields resource to more important online services when the load is getting intensive.

 ## Reproducing the Experiment